-Physicians at the Siteman Cancer at Barnes-Jewish Hospital and Washington University employ neuronavigation, or brain GPS, endoscopy for minimally invasive surgeries and other advanced tools.
+Physicians at the Alvin J. Siteman Cancer Center, Barnes-Jewish Hospital and Washington University employ neuronavigation, which involves using computer-assisted technology that helps neurosurgeons navigate within the brain, as well as endoscopy, a scoping device to look inside a body cavity, for minimally invasive surgeries and other advanced tools.
 They’re also developing and using next-generation brain tumor technology, including:

-- Improved brain mapping that allows neurosurgeons to monitor and protect critical brain areas while a patient is anesthetized.
-Older technology allowed mapping only during awake craniotomies.
+- Improved brain mapping that allows neurosurgeons to monitor and protect critical brain areas while a patient is under anesthesia.
+Older technology allowed mapping only during awake brain surgeries.

-- Intraoperative MRI, which allows surgeons to identify diseased brain tissue before surgery is completed.
+- Intraoperative Magnetic Resonance Imaging (MRI), which allows surgeons to use imaging technology to identify diseased brain tissue before surgery is completed.
 In the past, a follow-up MRI was performed a day or so after surgery and, based on those results, some patients required a second surgery.

 “By heating up the tumor using this device, you can also disrupt the blood-brain barrier,” he says.
-“So we’re using the device to achieve cytoreduction but also to increase delivery of chemotherapy.”
+This can increase the delivery of chemotherapy.

-A clinical trial expected to begin this spring will further study the technology.
+A clinical trial will further study the technology.

 Other ongoing clinical trials at Siteman will study the effectiveness of brain tumor vaccines.
-One strategy calls for collecting fresh tumor tissue in the operating room and processing it in a lab into a “soup.”.
-Next, researchers collect dendritic cells from a patient and activate them ex vivo using the tumor soup before they are reinfused into the patient in the form of a vaccine.
-A similar approach, currently available only at a few major cancer centers, is being used to develop personalized vaccines that use T cells rather than dendritic cells.
+One strategy calls for collecting fresh tumor tissue in the operating room and processing it in a lab into a “soup.”
+Next, researchers collect immune cells called dendritic cells from a patient and activate them using the tumor soup before they are reinfused into the patient in the form of a vaccine.
+A similar approach, currently available only at a few major cancer centers, is being used to develop personalized vaccines that use other immune cells called T cells, rather than dendritic cells.

 Another type of vaccine targets a genetic mutation unique to glioblastoma, the most common high-grade brain cancer and the most aggressive.
 Early data from these vaccine drugs shows that patients who received the vaccine in addition to the current standard therapy live more than twice as long as patients who received standard therapy alone.
 The side effects were, in most cases, no worse than those of a flu vaccine, Tran says.

 Genomic sequencing offers another step forward.
-By studying a patient’s DNA, researchers are learning which mutations will predict for responses to a particular drug.
+By studying a patient’s DNA, researchers are learning which changes, or mutations, affect responses to a particular drug.